-Auckland Council’s demographic advisory panels began a new three-year term this week, ensuring the views of Aucklanders spanning generations, cultures, ethnicities and abilities continue to be represented in council decisions.
+Auckland Council’s demographic advisory panels kicked off a new three-year term this week, ensuring the views of Aucklanders spanning generations, cultures, ethnicities and abilities continue to be represented in council decisions.

-Between 19 December and 9 February, 326 Aucklanders applied for membership on one of the following panels:
+During the recruitment period in December and January, a total of 523 Aucklanders applied for membership on the following panels:

 - Disability Advisory Panel